seeden/react-form-controlled/README.md

 ## Combination with other components

 If you want to disable autoreplace of the standard components like an input, select, textarea etc...
-You can disable this behavior with the form parameter replace={false}.
+You can disable this behavior with the form parameter skipReplace.
 This feature is great if you want to use this library with other 3rd libraries.
 You will be able to use Input, Select, Textarea and Fieldset.